wheat32/nicks-arch-postinstall-script/README.md

 **Last confirmed working: 2026-09-11** — Arch Linux, KDE Plasma 6.7.5

+**Tested on:** vanilla Arch Linux and EndeavourOS only.
+Other Arch derivatives (Manjaro, Garuda, CachyOS and the like) ship their own repositories, defaults and display manager choices, so parts of this may not behave as described there.
+Non-Arch distributions are not supported at all — the script is built around `pacman`.

 ## Running it

 Run as your **normal user** (it calls `sudo` itself):